transcending1/Review/admin/subpage/modules/module_doc/Neutral Network Regression.md

 ### 11.max_iter
-+ Description

-Maximum number of iterations.
-The solver iterates u ntil convergence (determined by 'tol') or t his number of iterations.
-For stochastic so lvers ('sgd', 'adam'), note that this determines t he number of epochs (how many times each da ta point will be used), not the number of g radient steps.
+"Maximum number of iterations.
+The solver iterates u\n             ntil convergence        (determined by 'tol') or t\n             his number of iterations.
+For stochastic        so\n             lvers ('sgd', 'adam'), note that this determines t\n             he number of epochs        (how many times each da\n             ta point will be used), not the number of        g\n             radient steps."

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |